List of land-grant universities

-This is a list of land-grant colleges and universities in the United States of America and its associated territories.
+This is a list of land-grant colleges and universities in the United States and its associated territories.

 Land-grant institutions are often categorized as 1862, 1890, and 1994 institutions, based on the date of the legislation that designated most of them with land-grant status.
-For a map and list of all 76 land-grant institutions, see the State Partners page hosted by the National Institute of Food and Agriculture (formerly the Cooperative State Research, Education, and Extension Service).

 Of the 106 land-grant institutions, all but two (the Community College of Micronesia and Northern Marianas College) are members of the Association of Public and Land-grant Universities (formerly the National Association of State Universities and Land-Grant Colleges).

 Note: Historically black colleges or universities on this list are listed in italics.

 Native American

 The 31 tribal colleges of 1994 are represented as a system by the single membership of the American Indian Higher Education Consortium (AIHEC).

 The AIHEC has its headquarters in Alexandria, Virginia for the benefits of ready access to the federal government in Washington, D.C.
 None of its member schools are located in Virginia.
 They are located from Michigan westward to Arizona, California and Alaska.